borti4938/n64rgb_project_overview/README.md

 #### N64RGB

 - A digital to analog video mod
-  - A rather simple universial RGB modding kit
+  - A rather simple universal RGB modding kit
   - Comparable to the commercial solution of viletim, but with a dedicated digital to analog converter IC instead of a r2r ladder
   - VI-DeBlur and 16bit mode switchable with the controller or with a mechanical switchable
   - In game reset via controller
 - Repository for PCB: [n64rgb\_pcb](https://github.com/borti4938/n64rgb_pcb)
   - PCB file, BOM, etc. for DIY or production
-  - Kit installtions instructions
+  - Kit installation instruction
-  - Please note that flexible PCBs assisting installtion can be found in [n64rgb\_project\_misc](https://github.com/borti4938/n64rgb_project_misc)
+  - Please note that flexible PCBs assisting installation can be found in [n64rgb\_project\_misc](https://github.com/borti4938/n64rgb_project_misc)
 - Repository for Firmware: [n64rgb\_fw](https://github.com/borti4938/n64rgb_fw)
   - Firmware for hardware kit
   - User Information